 The Developmental Disabilities Consulting Program (DDCP) is an interdisciplinary service-academic program in the Department of Psychiatry, Division of Developmental Disabilities at Queen's University.
-The program comprises of an inter-professional specialized team who work primarily with children and adults with a dual diagnosis (i.e., intellectual/developmental disability and/or autism spectrum disorder with suspected mental health issues or challenging behaviour).
-The team comprises of psychiatry, psychology, and occupational therapy.
+The program comprises of an inter-professional specialized team who work primarily with children and adults with a dual diagnosis (i.e., intellectual/ developmental disability and/or autism spectrum disorder with suspected mental health issues or challenging behaviour).
+The team is comprised of psychiatry, psychology, and occupational therapy.
 DDCP members are faculty and staff of the Department of Psychiatry and Psychology, whose tripartite responsibilities include clinical service, conducting academic research, and teaching as part of the Academic Health Sciences Centre.
 DDCP academic responsibilities include research and education in intellectual/developmental disabilities and dual diagnosis within undergraduate medicine and graduate programs of family medicine, psychiatry, clinical psychology and occupational therapy.

 The program includes 1.2 clinical psychologists.
 An inter-professional collaborative care approach is used in providing assessment/consultation and intervention/treatment.
 Clients are seen either through uni-professional speciality clinics or inter-professional clinics with psychiatry and occupational therapy.
-Psychologists offer individual diagnostic assessments of developmental disability and/or autism spectrum disorders, differential diagnosis screening, individual psychotherapy (e.g. adapted CBT, DBT), behavioural assessments and consultations with caregivers, families and service agencies.
-Speciality psychological services are offered in complex ASD, family therapy and dual diagnosis forensics 4 (e.g., ASD offenders, sexualized behaviours, risk assessment and court reports).
+Psychologists offer individual diagnostic assessments of developmental disability and/or autism spectrum disorders (with training available to those with less experience in these types of assessments), differential diagnosis screening, individual psychotherapy (e.g. adapted CBT, DBT), behavioural assessments and consultations with caregivers, families and service agencies.
+Speciality psychological services are offered in complex autism spectrum disorder (ASD), family therapy and dual diagnosis forensics4 (e.g., ASD offenders, sexualized behaviours, risk assessment and court reports).
 Psychology is also involved in behaviour support plan oversight and supervision of behaviour therapists within community agencies across the region.
-Peer supervision of psychology graduate students may be possible if student placements occur during the intern's rotation.
+Peer supervision of psychology graduate students may be possible if student placements occur during the resident's rotation.
 Other DDCP speciality clinics include psychopharmacology, ASD and mental illness, and sensory integration clinics.